MaxFuhrich/java-features-workshop/README.md

 # Java 21 Features Workshop

 This repository covers the new (finalized) features of Java 21 coming from Java 17.
 Also, this repository serves as a workshop containing examples and exercises for each new feature.
+The different exercises can be found in src/main/java/de.max.education/.
 - [Java 21 Features Workshop](#java-21-features-workshop)
   - [Overview of new Features](#overview-of-new-features)
   - [Default charset UTF-8 (JEP 400)](#default-charset-utf-8-jep-400)